goyalankit/mbdb/src/Notes.md

 2. Read on index creation and stuff.

+#### Issues:
+Not able to launch multiple instances.
+Env is opened for a transaction and it needs to be closed before opening another.

 ### Test cases:
 1. Two relations mentioned but the condition is not given for the join.
 `select * from zipcodes, customers  where zipcodes.zip=54444;`